OutSquareCapital/pychain/CONTRIBUTING.md

 pyochain has been developped with pylance strict type-checking mode and Ruff for formatting.
 No errors should be existing before committing new code.

+## Linting and Formatting

+pyochain uses Ruff for linting and formatting, with the VSCode extension.
+Or you can simply run Ruff at the root.

 ## Architecture

 The codebase is organized into several modules, each responsible for different aspects of the library: